xericguzman/extinction-event/README.md

 # Extinction Event

-We'll start at the uninteractive website that is our [starting point](http://extinction-event-starting-point.surge.sh/) and end up at this highly interactive (if not revolutionary) [web app](http://extinction-event-solution.surge.sh/).
+We'll start with an uninteractive website and end up at this highly interactive (if not revolutionary) [web app](https://ci-wdi-900.github.io/extinction-event/).

 In between, we'll be adding a fair amount of JavaScript to make that happen!

 ### Setup And Guidelines

-* You should get familiar with the `index.html` file, as the tags in there are what you will need to hook into in order to query the elements we'll be adding interactivity to.
-You are ABSOLUTELY WELCOME to add IDs and classes to make your querying easier or just more in your own personal style, but you also do not need to.
+* You should get familiar with the `index.html` file.
+You are also absolutely welcome to add IDs and classes to make your querying easier or just more in your own personal style.

-* Similarly, you should get accustomed to what's in `style.css`.
-There's some Flexbox in there, which isn't the main focus of this page, but is an example of a simply-applied basic layout.
-You shouldn't change ANYTHING in there!
+* Similarly, you should get accustomed to what's in `style.css` although you won't need to change anything in there.

 * But you could and should notice that there are two `transition` rules being applied.
 These make it so that when those rules are changed--`width` on an `img` or `opacity` on the `li`s in the `ul`--those changes happen over 2 seconds, producing a neat effect.
-Might `width` and `opacity` be the properties you want to change with JavaScript?
-They might!

-* But all of your actual work should be in your `main.js` file.
-This is where you're going to work, and this is where you're going to play.

 ### How To Achieve Extinction - A Walkthrough